ASX 200 drops over 1%; energy stocks buck trend

 Disclaimer

-The content, including but not limited to any articles, news, quotes, information, data, text, reports, ratings, opinions, images, photos, graphics, graphs, charts, animations and video (Content) is a service of Kalkine Media Pty Ltd (Kalkine Media, we or us), ACN 629 651 672 and is available for personal and non-commercial use only.
+The content on this website, including, but not limited to, any articles, news, quotes, information, data, text, reports, ratings, opinions, images, photos, graphics, graphs, charts, animations and video (“Content”) is a service provided by Kalkine Media New Zealand Limited (Kalkine Media, we or us) and is available for personal and non-commercial use only.
 The principal purpose of the Content is to educate and inform.
 The Content does not contain or imply any recommendation or opinion intended to influence your financial decisions and must not be relied upon by you as such.
 Some of the Content on this website may be sponsored/non-sponsored, as applicable, but is NOT a solicitation or recommendation to buy, sell or hold the stocks of the company(s) or engage in any investment activity under discussion.
-Kalkine Media is neither licensed nor qualified to provide investment advice through this platform.
-Users should make their own enquiries about any investments and Kalkine Media strongly suggests the users to seek advice from a financial adviser, stockbroker or other professional (including taxation and legal advice), as necessary.
-Kalkine Media hereby disclaims any and all the liabilities to any user for any direct, indirect, implied, punitive, special, incidental or other consequential damages arising from any use of the Content on this website, which is provided without warranties.
+Kalkine Media is neither licensed nor qualified to provide financial advice through this platform.
+Users should make their own enquiries about any investments and Kalkine Media strongly suggests users seek financial advice from a financial advice provider, stockbroker or other professional (including taxation and legal advice), as necessary.
+Kalkine Media hereby disclaims any and all liability to any user for any direct, indirect, implied, punitive, special, incidental or other consequential damages arising from any use of the Content on this website, which is provided without any express or implied warranties of any kind.
 The views expressed in the Content by the guests, if any, are their own and do not necessarily represent the views or opinions of Kalkine Media.
 Some of the images/music that may be used on this website are copyright to their respective owner(s).
 Kalkine Media does not claim ownership of any of the pictures displayed/music used on this website unless stated otherwise.
 The images/music that may be used on this website are taken from various sources on the internet, including paid subscriptions or are believed to be in public domain.
-We have used reasonable efforts to accredit the source wherever it was indicated as or found to be necessary.
+We have used reasonable efforts to accredit a source wherever it is indicated or is found to be necessary or desirable.

 Sponsored Articles